‘Hello Boss, when is a good time to speak to you for a few minutes?’

 In either case of exit or transfer, if the subordinate is efficient and reliable, the current team leader may be reluctant to let go of such a resource.
 The worry is two-fold: to find a good replacement may not be easy and the time taken to get the new recruit up to speed with the requirements of the job may take longer than necessary.

-In some cases, no sooner than the subordinate expresses a desire to leave, the boss views her or him as persona non grata.
+In some cases, no sooner than the subordinate expresses a desire to leave, the boss views her as persona non grata.
 Such leaders take it personally.

 ‘How can you leave me and go?
 I have done so much for you.
 How could you even think of it?’